simonmichael/hledger/examples/csv/other/opencollective/README.md

 | Default + fees as columns | from 2024 (inferrable from 2021/06) | from 2021/06                          | yes             | from 2024         | no                  | simplest if you have no data before 2021-06 | opencollective-columns.rules |
 | Default                   | from 2024                           | from 2021/06                          | from 2024       | from 2024         | no                  | simplest if you have no data before 2024    | opencollective-default.rules |

-Only the Legacy format provides accurate pre-2024 contributions and fees, and balance information. opencollective-legacy.rules is the best-tested of these rule files.
+Note to get accurate pre-2024 contributions and fees, or balance information, the Legacy format is needed. opencollective-legacy.rules is the best-tested of these rules files.

 ## How to test your conversion